aewallin/allantools/README.md

 ===============================
 See /examples for some examples in IPython notebook format.

-github formats the guides into nice web-pages, for example
+github formats the notebooks into nice web-pages, for example
 * https://github.com/aewallin/allantools/blob/master/examples/noise-color-demo.ipynb